Created by the Ask Leif Team — Reviewed and Edited by Shane

 Beyond the iconic beachfront, Virginia Beach holds a surprising depth, particularly its strong ties to military heritage.
 You can trace the footsteps of the first English settlers at Cape Henry Lighthouse, where history literally landed on American soil in 1607, offering a profound sense of connection to the past.
 But it's not all history lessons; the city boasts a burgeoning culinary scene, especially its fresh seafood, and a craft brewery movement that's quickly gaining national attention.
 Whether you're savoring just-caught oysters, exploring hidden coves by kayak, or simply enjoying the ocean breeze from a boardwalk cafe, Virginia Beach delivers an experience that's both exhilarating and deeply satisfying.

 This itinerary is crafted to help you unlock the very best of Virginia Beach, blending its natural beauty with its compelling history and modern attractions.
-We'll guide you through the must-see landmarks like the Virginia Aquarium, where you can come face-to-face with sharks and sea turtles, and lead you to the tranquil trails of First Landing State Park, a true oasis of maritime forest and cypress swamps.
+We'll guide you through the must-see landmarks like the Virginia Aquarium, where you can come face-to-face with sharks and sea turtles, and lead you to the vibrant street art of the ViBe Creative District, a hub of artistic expression and local businesses.
 You'll discover the perfect balance between lively boardwalk strolls, peaceful beach moments, and engaging cultural insights.
 Get ready to experience Virginia Beach not just as a tourist, but as someone who truly understands its unique rhythm and charm, leaving with memories that will last a lifetime.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.